How to Optimize Your Digital Storefront for a High ROI

 3. Uphold Brand Guidelines and Colors

 It’s also important to uphold your company’s brand guidelines and colors on your website’s local pages.
 Everything needs to be in sync on your digital storefront, or you risk looking unprofessional and turning away customers.
-SOCi’s local pages software can help your corporate office and local managers optimize 100s or 1,000s of local pages.
+SOCi’s Local Pages can help your corporate office and local managers optimize 100s or 1,000s of local pages.

 4. Make Use of Images